COVID-19: safety in court and tribunal buildings

 We're also in contact with our members attending court on a regular basis and have been listening to your concerns.

-To help keep you and all court users safe, and in the effort to reduce the spread of infection, we've set out some guidance and best practice based on government guidance.
+To help keep you and all court users safe, and in the effort to reduce the spread of infection, we've updated our guidance and best practice based on government guidance.

 For the purpose of this guidance, 'workplace' includes a court or tribunal building.